Vietnam.vn - Nền tảng quảng bá Việt Nam

 Thailand is currently the world's second-largest sugar exporter.
 In 2023, the country is expected to export 8 million tons of finished sugar.
 However, sugar exports in 2024 may fall to 6 million tons amid forecasts that drought caused by El-Nino could reduce sugarcane production in Thailand by about 20%.

 Before Thailand, India announced plans to ban sugar exports for the season starting in October, the first such ban in seven years.
-The Indian government has extended the ban on sugar exports beyond October until further notice, PTI reported on October 18.
+On October 18, PTI reported that the Indian government had extended the ban on sugar exports beyond October and until further notice.
 The decision was taken to meet domestic demand during the festive season.
-Sugar is a controlled commodity in India and producers must seek government approval to sell it abroad.
+Sugar is a controlled commodity in India and producers must seek permission from the government to sell it abroad.

 Minh Hoa (reported by Thanh Nien, VOV)